True Crime in the Great Outdoors

 Jordan and his dog

-Larry Smith, a hiker from Charleston, South Carolina, ran into Jordan at a trail shelter in Atkins, Virginia, in early April.
+Larry Smith, a Charleston, South Carolina hiker, ran into Jordan at a trail shelter in Atkins, Virginia, in early April.
 Smith said he’d gone to bed after eating hamburgers and beer with fellow hikers but woke to someone entering the shelter and starting a fire at about 10 p.m.
 “He was ranting and raving,” Smith said.

-After disappearing upstairs for a moment, Smith added, the man returned and said, “I’m gonna burn this shelter down.”
+After disappearing upstairs for a moment, the man returned and said, “I’m gonna burn this shelter down.”
 When Smith asked if he was alright, the man jumped up on a table, threw his cigarette in Smith’s face, and challenged him to a fight.
-Smith said when he retreated to the parking lot to call 911, the man followed, then disappeared.
+Smith said when he retreated to the parking lot to call 911, the man followed and then disappeared.

 “At that time, I thought he was just another hiker who’d gotten drunk or one of the locals who’d gotten a little drunk,” he added.
 But when another trail blogger posted Jordan’s photo a few weeks later, he realized he “looked just like the guy” who had threatened to burn down the shelter.